-Historically, you might want to know that following eight years in an extremely academic private “Catholic” school, I attended the largest public High School in the greater Cleveland area.
-Due to many distressing events at school and home, which I have elaborated upon in my book, “Willing To Engage”, I obtained my GED (High School Equivalency Diploma) at 16, extracted myself from a very ugly situation, and enlisted in the Army – signing all papers, when I was 16.
+Educationally, you might want to know that following eight years in an extremely academic private “Catholic” school, I attended the largest public High School in the greater Cleveland area.
+Due to many “Interesting” events, at school and home, which I have elaborated upon in my book, “Willing To Engage”, I was forced to obtain my GED (High School Equivalency Diploma) at 16, extract myself from some rather ugly situations, and enlist in the Army – signing all papers, when I was 16.
 I physically entered the Army on 3/7/66.
 I was 17 years old!

-Following training and a brief tour of duty in Germany, I was sent to Vietnam, where I served with the Army’s Fifth Special Forces Group.
-After a year of service at the 5th Special Forces Headquarters in Nha Trang, I was transferred to, and served on, an elite A-Team, in an extremely remote outpost in the Central Highlands of that country.
+Following all stateside training, I served 11 months in Germany before being sent to Vietnam, where I served with the Army’s Fifth Special Forces Group.
+After a year of working out of the 5th Special Forces Headquarters in Nha Trang, Vietnam, I was transferred to the most remote Special Forces A-Team outpost in the Central Highlands of that country.
 The A-team camp site and nomenclature was: Dak-Pek (A-242).
-I remained in Vietnam for a total of seventeen months, and on 11/20/68 – forty days shy of my 20th birthday, I received my honorable discharge and returned home.
-This part of my life is detailed in my book, “A Diamond on The Wall, Memoir of the youngest Green Beret in Vietnam, 1967-1968”.
+I remained in Vietnam for a total of seventeen months, and on 11/20/68, forty days shy of my 20th birthday, I received my honorable discharge and returned home.
+(This part of my life is detailed in my book, “A Diamond on The Wall, Memoir of the youngest Green Beret in Vietnam, 1967-1968”).

 Married in 1970, and working, I also went back to school at night.
 Ultimately, I received my Bachelor of Arts degree in Business Management, an MBA (Inventory Management & Asset Control), and ultimately my PhD (Theology).

-Through some very interesting events, the Messiah became known to me in 1979, and I dedicated my life to Him at that time.
-Of note, however, is that since my declaration of faith and baptism in 1979, I have found myself unemployed three times during my career, and throughout each of those unemployed periods I studied Scripture relentlessly (upward of 18 hours per day).
-Interestingly, each of those unemployed periods lasted for three (3) years.
-The bills were always paid; food was always on our table; new clothes were always on our backs; and warm beds in dry homes were always available… Father’s provision was always ample, and we were (and remain) extremely thankful.
+Our Messiah became personally known to me in 1979, and by years-end I had dedicated my life to Him.
+Noteworthy of my walk with Him though, is that since my declaration of faith and baptism in 1979, I have been “Downsized” and unemployed three times (for three years each) during my career.
+While seeking employment, however, I relentlessly studied Scripture (upward of 18 hours per day), making the time ever spiritually profitable.
+Miraculously, during my unemployment ‘seasons’, the bills were always paid, food was always on our table, clothes were always on our backs, and warm beds in dry homes were always available… Father’s provision was always ample, and we were (and remain) extremely grateful and very thankful.

-Aside from those details, there are three primary things that any reader should understand about me, because these three facts explain a great deal about my drive, and how Father has used those “drives” to bring about the work you are currently reading:
+Aside from those details, there are three primary things that any reader should understand about me, because these three factors explain a great deal about my drive, and how Father has used those “drives” to bring about the work you are reading today:

-First, I am an individual of faith – not by the hand of any man – but by the Word of Elohim (God).
+First, I am an individual of faith – not by the hand of any man – but solely by the Word of Elohim (God).
 Personally, my confession of faith would include the fact that I consider myself a Disciple of YEHOSHUA (I can only pray that my Master considers me in the same way).
-Nevertheless, as you have already read, I found the Master in 1979 – and this occurred on my third successive reading of His Word!
-Although I was “provoked” by a co-worker into reading Scripture for the first time (ever) in my life, I was led to the Messiah solely thru His Word.
+Nevertheless, as you have already read, I found the Master in 1979, and this occurred on my third successive reading of His Word!
+Although I was “provoked” by a co-worker into reading Scripture (for the first time ever in my life), I was led to the Messiah solely thru His Word.
 No man ‘converted’ me, and no man can claim that they “Led me to Jesus” in any way.
 In my heart I believe this is significant.

-The very Word of Elohim itself leapt into my heart and soul, and the Messiah Himself touched me at the very deepest levels of my life!
-And, ever since that moment of ‘rebirth’, I have studied the Bible on a word-by-word basis, using multiple Bible translations and their respective concordances, in a search for the fullness of His truth.
-I have used many Scriptural translations throughout the years, including:
+During my three, three year periods of unemployment, and my resulting studies, the very Word of Elohim itself leapt into my heart and soul, and the Messiah Personally touched me at the very deepest levels of my life!
+And, ever since the moment of my ‘rebirth’, I have studied the Bible on a word-by-word basis, using multiple Bible translations, and their respective concordances, in a search for the fullness of His truth.
+The Scriptural translations I have used throughout the years, include: